-Eligible students whose transcripts have been received by the Registrar will be been received by the Registrar will be allowed to registrar for a limited time after the regular registration listed in the Calendar.
-(See also page 38.)
+Eligible students whose transcripts have been received by the Registrar will be allowed to register for a limited time allowed to register for a limited time after the regular registration listed in the Calendar.
+(See also page 37.)
 Warning: Due to class load limits, closed classes, and other factors, late registrants may expect some delay and difficulty in getting satisfactory programs.
-After classes have begun, the student will be asked to enroll for a reduced program, depending on the lateness of his registradepending on the lateness of his registration.
+After classes have begun, the student will be asked to enroll for a reduced program, depending on the lateness of his registradepending on the lateness of his registra-tion.
 No one may register under any con-ditions after the final date for registration as listed in the Calendar.